CEE Standard: Buying Goods and Services

 Whenever I earn any money or am given the awesome gift of cash, I keep it safe and secure in an envelope.

-When I was younger, my parents used to hand me a small, five-dollar-a-week allowance in one-dollar bills.
-They would then give me special envelopes where I could choose how to distribute the money (as long as I put at least one dollar in each envelope).
+When I was younger, my parents used to give me a small, $5-a-week allowance in one-dollar bills.
+They would then give me special envelopes where I could choose how to distribute the money (as long as I put at least $1 in each envelope).

 The first step is to look at where your money usually goes, and then make categories like my “savings,” “spending,” and “giving.”
 Now that I’m working and have a steady income, I receive money every two weeks to put into my envelopes.

-Of course, when I was a younger teen, that wasn’t true.
-Usually, I would have $15 – $25 to put in my envelopes at any given time.
-Here’s some examples of how I mark my envelopes today:
+When I was a younger, that wasn’t true.
+Usually, I would have $15 to $25 to put in my envelopes at any given time.
+Here are examples of how I mark my envelopes today:

-This is my fun envelope where I save for items from a new dress or piece of jewelry to little things like Chapstick and gum or going out with friends.
+This is my fun envelope where I save for clothing and personal items, like a new dress or piece of jewelry to little things like Chapstick and gum, or going out with friends.

 I don’t necessarily love to shop but my friends and I enjoy seeing a movie occasionally or having a quick bite before we head home.
-I use this envelope to buy clothing and things that I want like new lip gloss or an album on iTunes.
-I also use it whenever I want to go out with friends for a movie or to do something fun.
+I use this envelope whenever I want to buy an album on iTunes or to do something fun.

 If you’re on the road, you probably already know that driving is expensive.
 There’s gas, insurance, maintenance, and more.
 This is one of the biggest expenses a teen can have.
 It is such a relief to me to have an envelope dedicated just to the expenses I expect to have for my car.
 I started saving for a car two years before I even had one!